SmokeBreak

 Facebook Integration

-SmokeBreak integrates with Facebook Connect to allow users to post awards to their walls and share them with friends.
-The Awards backend is a lightweight Python webapp that stores awards using a REST API.
-It runs on the Google App Engine.
+SmokeBreak integrated with Facebook Connect to allow users to post awards to their walls and share them with friends.
+The Awards backend was a lightweight Python webapp that stored awards using a REST API.
+It ran on the Google App Engine.

 Localization

-SmokeBreak is designed from the ground up for localization, and currently boasts full localization in both English and Spanish.
-Both the mobile app and the awards backend are localization-aware, so Spanish-speaking users are able to share Spanish-language awards on Facebook without ever setting a preference.
+SmokeBreak was designed from the ground up for localization, and boasted full localization in both English and Spanish.
+Both the mobile app and the awards backend were localization-aware, so Spanish-speaking users were able to share Spanish-language awards on Facebook without ever setting a preference.

 Local Notifications

-One downside of an app that relies on daily user input is that the user may forget to open the app one day.
-SmokeBreak takes care of this by allowing users to set reminders at times they often smoke cigarettes; this is accomplished using the new UILocalNotification class introduced in iOS 4.
-The notification also plays a custom notification sound which was developed in-house.
+One downside of an app that relied on daily user input was that the user may forget to open the app one day.
+SmokeBreak took care of this by allowing users to set reminders at times they often smoke cigarettes; this was accomplished using the local notifications.
+The notification also played a custom notification sound which was developed in-house.